ronaldbosma/memoryfeed/docs/powershell/files-and-folders.md

 ## Copy files matching filter (include source folder structure)

 This script selects all files in the source folder and subfolders matching the specified filter.
-It will copy the files to the target folder, recreating the subfolder structur if applicable.
+It will copy the files to the target folder, recreating the subfolder structure if applicable.

 ```powershell
 $sourceFolder = "C:\temp\source"